-NATURE IS MY FIRST LOVE, MY DEEPEST LOVE, AND MY MUSE
+NATURE IS MY FIRST LOVE, MY DEEPEST LOVE, & MY MUSE

 When I first settled in Manitoba’s Interlake region (north of Winnipeg) in the late 1990s, I happened upon a potter selling his wares at a local craft sale.
 The chance meeting was meant to be.
 I soon began taking pottery lessons with him at his nearby country studio.
 After the first day, he sent me home with a lump of clay.
 The next week, when I brought in what I had created with it, he said, “You could really do this.”
 The moment I touched clay, I knew it was my medium.
 I quickly developed my skills and began selling my work at craft fairs and markets within the next couple years afterward.
 I have since taken my ceramics across the country, to art shows and sales, and have displayed at galleries, mainly in Manitoba, Canada.
 Artistically, I am a firm believer in allowing creative energies to flow through an artist and guide the work.
 For me, this is also a spiritual experience.
 Feeling that spirituality, and the spiritual world, are interwoven with nature and earth, my work naturally gravitates to a rustic style.

 I use a lot of naturalistic themes in my pottery–leaves, trees, unfinished, pit-fired clay.
 I enjoy the meditative process of hand building pottery.
 I can let my mind go, and watch while the form is revealed.